Renewable energy in Albania: Wind power

 Albania has enormous potential for electric energy from wind power.
 Notwithstanding the total licenses distributed throughout the country amounting to approximately 2548 MW with an energy generation potential around 5.7 TWh/year, yet no wind farm projects have been completed, and very few are currently in the pipeline in some way.
 The coastal lowlands and Southern, Eastern, and Northern Albania mountains are excellent areas for wind turbines.
 The wind speed is 8–9 m/s in many areas of Albania.

+The first wind power auction took place in summer 2023 with three bidders awarded 222 MW capacity.

 Geothermal energy

 Geothermal energy could also be used in Albania.
 It comes from warm water sources from underground soil.
 Geothermal energy comes from the heat generated by the Earth.
 There are some spots called hot spots that generate more heat than others.
 There are natural wells near Albania's border with Greece.
 This energy could be used for heating purposes.
 Geothermal energy in Albania is under study and there have been no attempts to use it yet.